sfdx-isv/sfdx-falcon/docs/_doc/docs/recipes/schema.md

 ---
-title:    Recipe Schema & Syntax
+title:    Recipe Syntax & Schema
 layout:   devdoc-topic
-excerpt:  How recipes work and what is in them
+excerpt:  Learn how Recipes work, what is in them, and how to customize them
 date:     2018-08-03
 #
 # Breadcrumbs